Xaque8787/m3uparser/README.md

 docker compose up -d
 ```

+##### EZPZTV APK for Fire TV and Google Tv

+To install the EZPZTV Fire TV app for firesticks or Google TV devices.

+In the .env file set APK value to true `APK=true`

+In the compose file un comment the ports: section

+`ports:
+    - 2112:2112`

+After starting the container, once the script has initially ran, use Downloader app for Fire TV and go to your servers ip address and port 2112.
+This will automatically start the download of the EZPZTV apk, and once download is complete you can install it.
+The webserver serving the apk file will close automatically after a single download, you can then remove APK=true and the port mapping from the compose file.
+If you do not though, it will not start the webserver on subsequent runs.
+If you need to install the apk again you can run the command

+`docker exec -it ezpztv /bin/bash -c "python3 parser/server_apk/apk.py"`

 ## Basic m3u Parsing Information

 **Add more values to the environment variables in the compose file to extend the defaults.**